Use pseudocode to write: a 'pre-condition' loop

 OUTPUT "Access granted."

-• A pre‑condition loop tests its condition before each iteration.
+• A pre‑condition loop evaluates its condition before each iteration; the body may execute zero times.

-• Always ensure the loop condition will eventually become false.
+• Always update the loop‑control variable and ensure the condition will eventually become false to avoid infinite loops.